 The program is comprised of nine online learning modules and one in-person hands-on module as outlined by the graphic below.
 Each of the 10 CFIEP modules focuses on a different aspect of the feed industry, allowing you to take an in-depth look at each facet and understand how they come together to form a diverse yet integrated whole.

 CFIEP Program Description

-Designed for those working or planning to work in the Canadian feed industry, this program will examine topics including feed safety, legislation, ingredients, nutrition, manufacturing, and feed mill management, and their role in daily feed industry operations.
-Develop and advance your understanding of the recent challenges and latest innovations in quality assurance, legislation, and the feed manufacturing process.
-Learn how to apply industry best practices in your role in the Canadian feed industry and directly contribute to meeting the responsibilities and challenges in day-to-day feed operations and across the feed chain.
+Designed for those working or planning to work in the Canadian feed industry, this program examines topics including feed safety, legislation, ingredients, nutrition, manufacturing and feed mill management, and highlights how each impacts daily feed industry operations.
+Develop and advance your understanding of the recent challenges and latest innovations in quality assurance, legislation and the feed manufacturing process.
+Learn how to apply industry best practices in your role in the Canadian feed industry and directly contribute to meeting the responsibilities and challenges in day-to-day feed operations across the feed chain.

-Online, topic specific modules taught by feed industry subject matter experts will be of value to seasoned feed industry professionals and newcomers to the feed industry including nutritionists, research personnel, QA/QC staff, sales specialists, and managers.
+Online, topic-specific modules taught by feed industry subject matter experts will be valuable to seasoned professionals and newcomers alike, including nutritionists, research personnel, QA/QC staff, sales specialists and managers.